Kfar Aza massacre

-On 7 October 2023, around 250 Hamas and other Palestinian militants attacked Kfar Aza, a kibbutz (cooperative community) about 3 km from the border with the Gaza Strip, massacring residents and abducting several hostages.
+On 7 October 2023, around 250 Hamas and other Palestinian militants attacked Kfar Aza, an Israeli kibbutz (cooperative community) about 3 km from the border with the Gaza Strip, massacring residents and abducting hostages.
 It took two days for the Israel Defense Forces (IDF) to regain full control of the area, by which point at least 62 residents had been killed, while a further 19 were taken hostage.

-The attack quickly gained notoriety as a result of war crimes documented by survivor testimonies, forensic evidence, and captured militant footage.
-Hamas militants engaged in several violations of combatant distinctions under international law, including shooting civilians taking shelter in safe rooms, sexually assaulting hostages,.
-Militants dismembered or beheaded victims using implements including garden hoes, while others were shot inside their homes or burned alive.
+The attack quickly gained notoriety as a result of war crimes documented by survivor testimonies, forensic evidence, and captured militants footage.
+Hamas militants engaged in several violations of combatant distinctions under international law, including shooting civilians taking shelter in safe rooms, sexually assaulting hostages.
+Militants shot victims inside their homes.
+A widely circulated claim that militants had decapitated 40 babies at the kibbutz was later shown to be false.

-Prior to the massacre, the area had 950 residents.
+Prior to the massacre, the Kibbutz had 950 residents.

 Massacre

 Initial Hamas invasion

 According to the IDF, around 250 Palestinians attacked the kibbutz on the morning of 7 October 2023, consisting of between 120 and 165 militants from Hamas's Nukhba forces and 80 other Hamas, Palestinian Islamic Jihad, and unaffiliated militants.
 Another Palestinian militant group, the Maoist DFLP, also declared that its troops (organized as National Resistance Brigades) were fighting the IDF in Kfar Aza.
 The first six militants entered the kibbutz using paragliders at 6:42 a.m. under the cover of rocket fire from Gaza.
 A minute later, militants created a breach in the Gaza–Israel barrier fence that would be used to attack Kfar Aza.
 Hamas militants in pickup trucks entered the kibbutz at 6:50 a.m. through two entrances in the north and southwest, while others arrived on motorbikes.

 Moments earlier, three patrol vehicles belonging to the Israel Defense Forces were ordered to respond to the attack.
 One vehicle was ambushed while driving to Kfar Aza, while the other two came under fire in Sderot.
 An Israeli tank was stationed outside the kibbutz at 7:25 a.m. and opened fire at militants approaching the community, but did not enter as it was ordered to fight elsewhere.